 4.48 The Interim HRA considers designations within a 10km buffer, reflecting the direct and indirect impacts that residential development within the Borough may have on designations in the wider area.
-In response to the potential cross-boundary issues flagged in Wirral - and other local Boroughs - HRAs, the LCR local authorities have commissioned a Recreation Mitigation Strategy (RMS) in partnership with Natural England and the National Trust to address current and future pressures http://www.cheshireandwirralbirdatlas.org/species/ on all international designations holistically.
-The RMS is anticipated to be published by the close of 2020.
+In response to the potential cross-boundary issues flagged in Wirral - and other local Boroughs - HRAs, the LCR local authorities have commissioned a Recreation Mitigation Strategy (RMS) in partnership with Natural England and the National Trust to address current and future pressures on all international designations holistically.
+The RMS is anticipated to be published in 2023 but supporting evidence is available to view through the MEAS website.
 It is recognised that this environmental sensitivity assessment is drafted in advance of the RMS and may subsequently require iteration, for example, to reflect precise boundaries of functionally linked habitat at the land parcel level, or recommendations for the application of buffers within which specific additional nature conservation planning levies apply.